UniFField: A Generalizable Unified Neural Feature Field for Visual, Semantic, and Spatial Uncertainties in Any Scene: INTRODUCTION

 Generalist robots that can adapt to any environment, whether a cluttered living room or a busy kitchen, represent the next frontier in robotics.
 Such robots require effective 3D perception to quickly understand scenes, make decisions, and act.
 To this end, there has been significant interest in building 3D neural representations for robots by distilling features from 2D vision encoders and foundation models into 3D~\cite{shen2023F3RM}.
 This enables robots to leverage prior, pretrained information for tasks such as language-guided manipulation and navigation~\cite{lerftogo2023, wang2024d3fields, chen2025splatnav, chen2025g3flow}.
 However, most 3D neural feature fields are scene-specific, i.e., they are trained using a fixed set of 2D images and their respective features captured for a single scene.
 Moreover, a significant drawback of these techniques, which use NeRF or Gaussian Splatting representations, is the inability to incrementally add observations as the robot explores the scene, which is crucial for robots that need to operate in unknown or quickly changing environments.

 Recently, attempts have been made to learn general-purpose feature fields for robots that can be pretrained on multiple scenes and then be applied zero shot to \textit{any} scene~\cite{qiu-hu-song-2024-geff}.
 Moreover, some recent works have also focused on learning incremental neural representations that can aggregate information over time~\cite{shafiullah2022clipfields, yu2024language}.
 However, a key missing piece for such 3D feature representations is the ability to model the reliability or uncertainty of perceived scene features.
 Such uncertainty can be crucial for continuous robot perception in real-world scenarios where observations can be noisy, partial, and only parts of objects can be briefly seen.
 Moreover, most 2D vision feature encoders such as CLIP~\cite{radford2021learning} or DINO~\cite{oquab2023dinov2} can still be very noisy in their predictions, especially in partially observable settings.
 Therefore, it is crucial to have a 3D feature representation that can also model uncertainty in the features, which can be used for downstream tasks such as active perception and exploration.
-Especially for active exploration, uncertainties can exist due to part of the scene being unexplored, due to the model's lack of prior knowledge from the data it was trained on (epistemic uncertainty), or due to inherent difficulties in predicting the semantic or geometric features (aleatoric uncertainty).
+Especially for active exploration, uncertainties can exist when parts of the scene remain unexplored, from model uncertainty due to limited knowledge or insufficient training data (epistemic uncertainty), or from inherent noise in the observations used for learning (aleatoric uncertainty).

 This work introduces UniFField, a unified uncertainty-aware neural feature field for 3D scene understanding from multi-view RGB-D data.
 Our 3D feature field combines visual, semantic, and geometric features in one representation while also predicting uncertainty in each modality.